 Running Yara scans

 Yara is a tool that helps to identify and classify malware through rules.
 By using Yara rules, you can detect textual or binary patterns in files or processes being run on SES Evolution agents.
-This means that Yara scans integrated into SES Evolution make it possible to name any malware that SES Evolution blocks, identify it on other workstations and end the identified process if necessary.
+In concrete terms, the integration of Yara scans in SES Evolution allows malware blocked by SES Evolution to be named, identified on other workstations and possibly quarantined or terminated.

 To run Yara scans in SES Evolution, you must first import these rules into analysis units.
 The scan can then be run on agents in three different ways, as described in the scenario below.